A video introduction to Founders4Schools:

 Enterprise activity in schools

-Founders4Schools has recently launched in Scotland and is already gathering momentum and popularity with teachers, entrepreneurs and pupils alike.
+Founders4Schools launched in Scotland in 2017 and has been growing in popularity with teachers, entrepreneurs and pupils alike.
 Founder4Schools wants to connect every student to the creators of the jobs of the future in their community.
 We believe that this will help increase their employability and also eradicate the skills gap in our economy.
 To do that we’ve developed a free service that empowers teachers to find and bring local business leaders of successfully growing businesses into their schools to inspire their pupils.

 Doing so helps ensure that children are prepared for the jobs and aware of the sectors that will be relevant when they leave education.
 Whether it’s a careers fair attended by successful business leaders, or work discovery opportunities with inspiring role models, Founders4Schools can make a real difference.